Bank of America loan officers who did not receive overtime after working 40 hours a week.

 Unpaid Overtime Claims: Loan Officers

 If you are working or have worked as a Bank of America loan officer and were not provided overtime pay for your extra hours, you may be able to file a claim to seek compensation for your unpaid overtime.
 Under federal law, loan officers and other employees who exercise their legal rights cannot be fired, demoted or otherwise retaliated against for filing a claim.
-To learn more about the options which may be available to Bank of America loan officers denied overtime, fill out our no cost case evaluation form today.
 Employees who are wrongfully denied overtime pay may be able to recover up to twice the amount of overtime wages originally owed to them, dating back two to three years.
-There is a time limit, however, for filing all unpaid overtime claims, and loan officers could be barred from ever seeking back wages if they fail to act within this window.